 The way maintenance costs and investments are distributed between the tenant and the property owner in hotel leases is an important factor that distinguishes hotel properties from, say, office properties.
 The division of responsibility between the parties is regulated in a checklist.
-Hotel tenants in the Nordic countries are normally responsible for maintenance of hotel rooms, restaurants, lobbies and other public spaces, including furniture, fixtures and equipment.
+Hotel tenants in the Nordic countries are normally responsible for maintenance of hotel rooms, restaurants, lobbies and other public spaces, including Net operating income, MSEK 2,868 furniture, fixtures and equipment.
 The property owner is typically responsible for technical investments and installations in the property, technical maintenance and usually for bathrooms as well.
 In general the tenants' responsibility is greater outside the Nordic region.

 Investments raise the standard of the hotel and make it more competitive, which means increased revenues and greater profitability for the operator and thereby higher revenue-based rent for Pandox.
-The long lease terms, combined with the tenant's responsibility for maintenance and cash flow-increasing
+The long lease terms, combined with the tenant's responsibility for maintenance and cash flow-increasing investments, mean that Pandox - as the hotel property owner - has historically had less financial responsibility for investments compared to the owner of, for example, an office building.
+Pandox estimates that tenants contribute a significant portion of total investments over time.